gmvoit/just-the-docs/descriptions/FittingData.md

 **ExpCGM** users can specify the desired band range $[\nu_{\rm min} , \nu_{\rm max}]$ for model output.

 {: .note}
 More precise comparisons with observations may require multiplying the **ExpCGM** model prediction for $I_\nu$ by a more complex frequency-dependent kernel function before integrating it over frequency.
-For example, soft X-ray absorption by the Milky Way's interstellar medium can attenuate the X-ray signal coming from extragalactic sources.
+For example, soft X-ray absorption by the Milky Way's interstellar medium can attenuate the X-ray signal coming from an extragalactic source.
 If the interstellar X-ray optical depth along that direction is $\tau_\nu$, then the kernel function accounting for it is $\exp ( - \tau_\nu )$.

 #### Minimum Pressure